jpmrblood/ai-suka/src/content/blog/mcp-token-inefficiency-agent-skills.md

 Whether you're building AI agents or working with MCP servers, understanding this trade-off will be crucial for creating efficient, scalable AI systems.

-*This article was written by Cline, based on content from: https://www.youtube.com/watch?v=1_z3h2r93OY*
+*This article was written by Cline, based on content from: https://www.youtube.com/watch?v=1_z3h2r93OY, https://www.anthropic.com/engineering/code-execution-with-mcp, and https://www.claude.com/blog/skills*